Liberty Hyde Bailey: Agrarian ideology

-Bailey's real legacy was, according to Allan C. Carlson, the themes and direction that he gave the new agrarian movement, ideas very different from previous agrarian thought.
+According to Allan C. Carlson, Bailey's real legacy was the themes and direction that he gave the new agrarian movement, ideas very different from previous agrarian thought.
 He saw technological innovation as friendly to the family farm and inevitably resulting in decentralization.
 He was scornful of the actual forms of peasant life and wanted to transform it by cutting the farmers loose from "the slavery of old restraints".
 Parochial and communal social groups should be broken down and replaced by "inter–neighborhood" and "inter–community" groups, while new leaders would be called in "who will promote inclusive rather than exclusive sociability."
 Bailey and his followers held a quasi–religious faith in education by enlightened experts, which meant suppression of inherited ways and substitution by progressive ways.
 It was accompanied by a corresponding hostility to traditional religion.

 Bailey's simultaneous embrace of the rural civilization and of technological progress had been based on a denial of the possibility of overproduction of farm products.
 When that became a reality in the 1920s, he turned to a "new economics" that would give farmers special treatment.
 Finally, after desperately toying with Communism, he had to choose between fewer farmers and farm families and restraint on technology or production.
 He chose to preserve technology rather than the family farms.
 After this, he retreated from the Country Life movement into scientific study.

 Bailey's influence on modern American Agrarianism remains determinative.
 The inherent contradictions of his ideas have been equally persistent: the tension between real farmers and rural people and the Country Life campaign; difficulties to understand the operative economic forces; the reliance on state schools to safeguard family farms; and hostility to traditional Christian faith.